rla/log-ci/README.md

 Log-CI
 ======

 Simple CI script that writes build/test results into a log file.
-Supports Git only.
+Supports Git only (version 1.7.7.2 or later).

 Installation
 ------------